 I love cooking with Persian limes (these are a common cultivar in Australia) just as much as I do sharing limes from the tree in my kitchen garden.
 No one in Perth will turn down the offer of a bag of limes, they are that prized.

 Fresh lime juice, zest and leaves are essential to southeast asian cooking so I will always grow them and their Kaffir lime cousins.
 I believe my friend Ben has a key lime tree that produces lovely yellow fruit for eating and pickling.

-There is even a lime tree in my driveway, that is constantly being cross pollinated with an adjacent lemon tree.
-Those fruit are that little bit magically different again, thank you bees.
+There is even a lime tree in my driveway that is constantly being cross pollinated with an adjacent lemon tree.
+It makes for fruit that are magically different again, thank you bees.

 Here is what I have learned about lime trees (in fact most citrus).

 - You can’t over prune them.
-I love a good hedge and it keeps the fruit accessible.
+I keep them low to keep the fruit accessible.

 - Feed them 3 times a year only (this might take some will power) with way more than you think you need of dynamic lifter (blood and bone) and a complete citrus fertiliser.
 Spread it to the edge of the canopy line, keeping it away from the trunk somewhat and water in well.
 I don’t bother mixing it into the soil.

 - Water them daily during the hot months.